fenago/react-graphql-course/md/graphql-md/Lab9.0.md

 });
 ```

-In the previous chapter, we discussed how to use fetch API for HTTP
+In the previous lab, we discussed how to use fetch API for HTTP
 requests.
 The following code shows how to use **gql** function.
 The
 **loadStudentsAsync** function uses graphql client to query the server.